Alexei Kudrin: Prudent fiscal management

 During Putin's presidency, Russia's macroeconomic policies were highly prudent, and extra income from oil exports was put in stabilization funds.
 The Stabilization Fund of the Russian Federation is widely regarded as Kudrin's idea.
 Alexander Osin, chief economist at Finam Management, regards the Stabilization Fund as one of Kudrin's main achievements.
 However, other analysts have described The Stabilization Fund as "dead money", which doesn't benefit the real economy.
 The Stabilization Fund was split into the Reserve Fund and National Welfare Fund in February 2008.

 In 2005, Kudrin and Prime Minister Mikhail Fradkov clashed over a proposal to cut VAT tax from 18% to 13%.
 Fradkov supported the proposal, but Kudrin argued that lower VAT could endanger stability of the ruble and would cause the government to withdraw money from the stabilization fund.
 The same year, Kudrin received the "Finance Minister of the Year 2005" award by the Banker magazine.

 On 21 August 2006, Russia paid its debts, totalling $23.7 billion to the Paris Club.
 Simon Pirani, writing for Emerging Markets, praised Kudrin's refusal to be "blown off course by other ministers' whims" in his quest to repay the debt.
 He also credited Kudrin with sound conduct of the ruble exchange rate and capable fiscal management that has arguably helped to prevent the most serious problems of the so-called Dutch disease.
 In 2006, Kudrin received the award "Best Finance Minister of a Developing European Country" by the Emerging Markets newspaper, published by the IMF and the World Bank.

 As the father and supporter of the prudent fiscal management policies, Kudrin had to endure strong criticism from other members of the government, who believed the money should instead be invested in the country's development.
 In the end, Kudrin's stance prevailed.
-The savings later proved crucial in helping Russia to come out of the financial crisis in a much better state than many experts had expected, and Kudrin was widely credited for his policies.
+The savings later proved crucial in helping Russia to come out of the 2008 financial crisis in a much better state than many experts had expected, and Kudrin was widely credited for his policies.

+Still, the Putin-Kudrin relationship was not all smooth sailing.
+For example, in September 2007 Kudrin was almost fired but in the end was kept on in Viktor Zubkov's Cabinet.

+Early in the Putin years, Kudrin was appointed chair of the state-owned diamond concern, Alrosa.